Child Marriage

 What the hadith says

-The chapter heading is not a later editorial addition — it is how the compiler Muslim organized the material.
-He groups the Aisha-at-six hadiths under a legal principle: fathers may marry off daughters who are not yet physically mature.
+The chapter heading — how compiler Muslim organised his material — groups the Aisha-at-six hadiths under an explicit legal principle: fathers may marry off daughters who are not yet physically mature.
 The chapter heading functions as a juristic rule derived from the narratives.

 Why this is a problem